My Theory of Writing

 The Fundamental Tools of Genre, Audience, and Purpose

-So, let’s shift away from the box for a moment and talk about the tools inside.
-At the most general level, writers need to understand the concepts of genre, audience, and purpose to establish the foundation for their toolbox.
-These three concepts are the general purpose hammer, screwdriver, and pliers that exist in almost every toolkit.
-And just like each of those tools is unique, so too are genre, audience, and purpose.
+At the most general level, writers also need to understand the concepts of genre, audience, and purpose to establish the foundation for their "toolbox."
+These three concepts are the general purpose hammer, screwdriver, and pliers.
+While each is unique, so too are genre, audience, and purpose.
 Fundamentally, these three concepts are useful for the qualification of the type of writing being created.

 When it comes to literal tools, a hammer is useful when you need to hang a painting, but almost worthless as a tool to hold a stripped bolt.
-Like the hammer, genre is a worthwhile consideration when tasked with creating something that has specific guidelines.
-If asked by your boss to write a business letter, for example, you probably wouldn’t want to show up to work with a grocery list.
-Doing so would be the equivalent of trying to hammer in nails with a pair of pliers.
-Therefore, determining which tool is the correct one for the job is where genre, audience, and purpose come into play.
+Like the hammer, genre is a worthwhile consideration when tasked with creating something that operates under specific constraints.

-It’s important to remember that writing is almost always designed to do something.
-Going back to our metaphor, the purpose of a screwdriver is to install a screw.
-Likewise, the purpose of a novel might be to entertain.
+Moreover, writing is almost always designed to do something.
+The purpose of a novel might be to entertain.
 A manifesto might be useful to establish a social or political identity; a proposal, to generate some type of buy-in.
-Moreover, if the writer is the one holding the screwdriver and turning the screw, the audience is who that screw is being turned for.

-There are more tools than just these three, of course.
+There are more tools than just these, of course.
 But already we’re starting to see how things can quickly become complex.

 Works Cited